rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    though I think that was their original plan.)
 1. Followup on plastic pizza.
 Something to with Adrienne seeing instructions to remove plastic from fish sticks.
+1. Facebook, March 2 2012
+   So, tonight one of my students asked me how I am different now than I was in college.
+I said there are obvious physical differences:
+   While I have always been overweight, I am much larger now.
+My hair was also much longer in college.
+I said that I've always been obnoxious, introverted, and geeky.
+I told them Michelle said that I was clueless in college, although I did not relay her normal anecdotes.
+Michelle noted that while I've always been responsible about things like I work, I am now responsible for a family.
+Michelle also noted that I have more of a sense of social justice.
+Can my long-time friends suggest any other differences?
+Andy: "You were never obnoxious, Sam.
+I'd add loyal and always intellectually curious.".
+Michelle: "If I think back to college: the beginnings of who you are now were present.
+Today You are more confident and self assured.
+But you were always willing to try new things."
+Rose: " i never thought u were obnoxious - - u were always very thoughtful.
+But i never knew how u found anything on your desk - - and yet u did".
+Rose Ijaz: "I never thought of you as obnoxious.
+I always liked your sense of humor and judging from your Facebook postings, your humor has mellowed somewhat."
+Charles: "Stronger and way more self confident.
+A bit less humble.
+More introverted.
+And you tend to a greater "big picture" philosophy."
 1. Proscrastination or Overwork?
 (Reflection on Michelle's response to "Feeling fortunate."  " No- you definitely procrastinate along with being overworked.")
 1. My blue blazer.